Home Compare AZA.ST vs DB1.DE

 Profitability

-Both look solid on profitability, though Avanza Bank Holding AB (publ) still holds the stronger peer position.
+Both rank well on profitability, but Avanza Bank Holding AB (publ) still holds a clear edge.

 Stability — Dominant Gap